 Prof. Samuel is a distinguished Australian, most notable for leading the National Competition Council and then the Australian Competition and Consumer Commission between 1997 and 2011.

-His current roles include Dementia Australia (President), National Health and Medical Research Council (Member), NHMRC National Institute for Dementia Research (Chair), NHMRC Health Innovation Advisory Committee (Chair), Aged Care Financing Authority (Member), Data Governance Australia (Chair), Airlines for Australia and New Zealand (Chair) Lorica Health, a CMCRC company (Chair) and Professorial Fellow in the Monash Business School and co-Director of the Monash Business Policy Forum at Monash University.
+His current roles include Dementia Australia (President), National Health and Medical Research Council (Member), NHMRC National Institute for Dementia Research (Chair), NHMRC Health Innovation Advisory Committee (Chair), Data Governance Australia (Chair), Airlines for Australia and New Zealand (Chair) Lorica Health, a CMCRC company (Chair) and Professorial Fellow in the Monash Business School and School of Public Health and Preventative Medicine at Monash University.

 Prof. Samuel previously chaired The Alfred Hospital Foundation (1993–5), the Inner and Eastern Healthcare Group (1995–2000), was a Director of the Baker Medical Research Institute (1996–7).
 He is a past President of the Australian Chamber of Commerce and Industry, a past Chairman of Playbox Theatre Company and Opera Australia, a former AFL Commissioner and a former Trustee of the Melbourne Cricket Ground Trust.

 In 2010, Prof. Samuel was made a Companion in the General Division of the Order of Australia, for eminent service to public administration through contributions in the area of economic reform and competition law, and to the community through leadership roles with sporting and cultural organisations.

 As well as receiving appointments to various Ministerial Advisory Committees over the past decade, Dr Roberts has served on the Board of the Parenting Research Centre, the Raising Children Network and was formerly on the Board of Bayside Medicare Local.

 Alison is passionate about leading effective knowledge translation and implementation to improve outcomes.